NSO-developer/nso-gitbook/development/connected-topics/encryption-keys.md

 ## Decrypting the Encrypted Strings

-Encrypted string values can only be decrypted using `decrypt()`, which only works when NSO is running with the correct [cryptographic keys](../../administration/advanced-topics/cryptographic-keys.md).
+Encrypted string values can only be decrypted using `decrypt()`, when NSO is running with the correct [cryptographic keys](../../administration/advanced-topics/cryptographic-keys.md).
 Python example:

 ```python
 import ncs